 - My first shock was to play the upright piano at my friend’s home.
 I found the keys were so heavy.
 It was the moment that I realized the keys on every piano are different.
 This is especially true for acoustic pianos.

 - The second moment was to play an unweighted keyboard before I bought my first digital piano.
 The spring-loaded keyboard was so light to play, and there was no different response, regardless of how light or heavy I pressed the keys.
 This experience made me pay more attention to the key actions of digital pianos.

 In this article, let’s take a closer look at the difference between semi-weighted vs weighted keys.

 What are Weighted Keys on a Digital Piano?

 When the acoustic pianos are from the same brand and maker, they may still have subtle differences in each piano.
 On the other hand, digital pianos are mass-produced electrical instruments.
 The technology used on the weighted key action of a specific digital piano model is the same.
 Of course, each digital piano maker applies different techniques to their keyboards.

 What are the weighted keys?
 On a digital piano, a weighted key is touch sensitive and responds to the heaviness of pressing the key.
 The heavier you press, the loud the sound.
 The weighted key is to mimic the acoustic piano keys at a pretty basic level.

-Usually, the weighted keys mean that every key on the keyboard has the same weight, regardless of its position on the keyboard.
+Usually, the weighted keys mean that every key on the keyboard has the same weight, regardless of its position.
 Hence, it is not fully simulating the feel of an acoustic piano.

 Graded Hammer Action Keys

-With technological advancement, many digital piano manufacturers started shifting from simply weighted keys to the graded hammer action.
+With technological advancement, many digital piano manufacturers shifted from simply weighted keys to the graded hammer action.
 The weighted keys are graded from low to high.
-The weight of the keys in the bass section is heavier feel in your left hand, and as you move up the keyboard to the right, the feel gets lighter.
+The weight of the keys in the bass section is heavier in your left hand, and as you move up the keyboard to the right, the feel gets lighter.
 The digital piano makers also create mechanisms under the keys to mimic the hammer behaviors found in an acoustic piano.